Using Edda

 The preview is what plays in-game when you select a song.
 It should be shorter than 15 seconds and it should showcase the best part of your song, for example the chorus.

 You don’t need a preview for your song to be playable, but it’s a good idea to have one.
+If you don’t provide one, the game will automatically play first few seconds of your song instead.

 Using the media controls in the bottom of Edda’s main window, pick out the start and end times of what you want the preview to be.

 Under File Info, click the “Create Song Preview” button.
 Put in your start and end times, add a fade in and fade out duration (if you wish) and then click “Create Preview”.
-You can find the finished result in your map folder with the filename preview.ogg.
+You can find the finished result in your map folder with the filename preview.ogg

 Bookmarks